Overview of PowerShell Tools

 2. PowerShell ISE (Integrated Scripting Environment)

-PowerShell ISE is the default tool that comes with the supported Windows Servers and Windows client operating systems if PowerShell 2.0 installed on them.
+PowerShell ISE is the default tool with the supported Windows Servers and Windows client operating systems if PowerShell 2.0 is installed on them.
 It was first introduced with PowerShell v2 and was again re-designed with PowerShell v3.
-ISE supports all the versions of PowerShell.
+ISE supports all versions of PowerShell.

 This tool has the PowerShell script editor and the debug console.
-In addition, it auto-suggest parameters and commands when you start typing and that is helpful for scripters to not remember, google or search for the help.
-It is a multiline script editor and you can open multiple windows to write different scripts and can execute them in the same console.
+In addition, it auto-suggests parameters and commands when you start typing, and that is helpful for scripters not to remember, google or search for help.
+It is a multiline script editor, and you can open multiple windows to write different scripts and execute them in the same console.
 You can also change the text font, size, foreground color, and background color.

 3. Visual Studio Code